sintobury/antigravity-techblog/posts/nextjs-features.md

----
-title: 'Deep Dive into Next.js 14 Features'
-date: '2023-11-27'
-excerpt: 'A comprehensive look at the latest features in Next.js 14, including Server Actions, Partial Prerendering, and more.'
----

-Next.js 14 brings a host of new features and improvements that streamline the development of modern web applications.
-In this post, we'll explore some of the key additions.

-## Server Actions

 Server Actions allow you to run asynchronous code directly on the server.
 They eliminate the need to create API endpoints for simple data mutations.

 ### How it Works